“Some new bloggers create a business for blogging. I think what happens is they can lose their authenticity because they’re more focused on SEO…”

 For Liz, it’s about creating something that is helpful to someone else.
 “As you may imagine, most healthy recipes don’t go as viral as a chocolate brownie with chocolate drizzle and ooey, gooey caramel.
 But I don’t care.
 I’m more concerned about solving problems for my readers and my community.”

-Often the most successful bloggers have a background in communications or business.
+Often the most successful influencers have a background in communications or business.
 Liz earned her degree in hospitality administration from Boston University.
 “After college I worked for Marriott International for five years in regional sales,” said Liz.
 “I have also worked for the Boston Convention and Visitors Bureau as well as the Grand Rapids (MI) Convention and Visitors Bureau, so that’s the inspiration for my travel writing too.”

 Beyond recipes, Liz’s blog also includes a handful of travel guides to various destinations.
 “I’m a huge fan of evergreen content with travel guides too,” Liz explains.
 “I want it to be useful when someone goes to visit that location.
 I don’t want to include a festival that happens only once and then when you go to that city, the festival isn’t going on.
 I want to talk things that will be helpful regardless of when someone comes across my website.

-Some individuals today start creating content with the sole purpose of getting paid.
+Some influencers today start creating content with the sole purpose of getting paid.
 They may be doing it to pay their bills or save to send a child to college.
 “Some new bloggers create a business for blogging.
 I think what happens is they can lose their authenticity because they’re more focused on SEO, or what’s going to go viral on Pinterest instead of what they’re really pumped up to share,” Liz explains

 Liz has made blogging her primary salary for the last five years.
 Her blog remains her primary source for content.
 “I look at other social media channels, like Instagram, as an extension of my brand.”
 Once new content is created, she will share via her various social media platforms, each time driving users back to The Lemon Bowl.